Research study into debt and suicide for Public Health England

 Results

-Importantly, this project will be the catalyst to prompt the start of inter-agency conversations.
+Importantly, this study into debt and suicide will be the catalyst to prompt the start of inter-agency conversations.

 To read our blog about the project, visit here.